Oresteia: Agamemnon

 Agamemnon (Ἀγαμέμνων, Agamémnōn) is the first of the three plays within the Oresteia trilogy.
 It details the homecoming of Agamemnon, King of Mycenae, from the Trojan War.
-After ten years of warfare, Troy had fallen and all of Greece could lay claim to victory.
-Waiting at home for Agamemnon is his wife, Queen Clytemnestra, who has been planning his murder.
-She desires his death to avenge the sacrifice of her daughter Iphigenia, to exterminate the only thing hindering her from commandeering the crown, and to finally be able to publicly embrace her long-time lover Aegisthus.
+After ten years of warfare, and Troy fallen, all of Greece could lay claim to the victory.
+Waiting at home for Agamemnon is his wife, Queen Clytemnestra, who has been plotting his murder.
+She desires his death to avenge the sacrifice of her daughter Iphigenia, to exterminate the only thing hindering her from taking the crown, and to finally be able to publicly embrace her good-time lover Aegisthus.

-The play opens to a watchman looking down and over the sea, reporting that he has been lying restless "like a dog" for a year, waiting to see some sort of signal confirming a Greek victory in Troy.
+The play opens with a watchman looking down and over the sea, reporting that he has been lying restless "like a dog" for a year, waiting to see some sort of signal confirming a Greek victory in Troy.
 He laments the fortunes of the house, but promises to keep silent: "A huge ox has stepped onto my tongue."
-The watchman sees a light far off in the distance—a bonfire signaling Troy's fall—and is overjoyed at the victory and hopes for the hasty return of his King, as the house has "wallowed" in his absence.
-Clytemnestra is introduced to the audience and she declares that there will be celebrations and sacrifices throughout the city as Agamemnon and his army return.
+The watchman sees a light far off in the distance—a bonfire signaling Troy's fall—and is overjoyed at the victory and hopes for the hasty return of his king, as the house has "wallowed" in his absence.
+Clytemnestra is introduced to the audience, and she declares that there will be celebrations and sacrifices throughout the city as Agamemnon and his army return.

-Upon the return of Agamemnon, his wife laments in full view of Argos how horrible the wait for her husband, and King, has been.
+Upon the return of Agamemnon, his wife laments in full view of Argos how horrible the wait for her husband and King has been.
 After her soliloquy, Clytemnestra pleads with and persuades Agamemnon to walk on the robes laid out for him.
-This is a very ominous moment in the play as loyalties and motives are questioned.
-The King's new concubine, Cassandra, is now introduced and this immediately spawns hatred from the queen, Clytemnestra.
-Cassandra is ordered out of her chariot and to the altar where, once she is alone, she is heard crying out insane prophecies to Apollo about the death of Agamemnon and her own shared fate.
+This is a very ominous moment in the play, as loyalties and motives are questioned.
+The King's new concubine, Cassandra, is now introduced, and this immediately spawns hatred from the queen, Clytemnestra.
+Cassandra is ordered out of her chariot and to the altar, where, once she is alone, she begins predicting the death of Agamemnon and her own shared fate.